SyedAman/node-express-jwt-authentication/README.md

 ## What

-A RESTful API build using Node.js, Express.js, and AuthO that uses JWT for authentication
+A RESTful API that authenticates users to protect endpoints with JSON Web Tokens

+### Stack

+- Node.js
+- Express.js
+- AuthO (express-jwt)

 ## How to run